ViktorijaMelder/Portfolio/README.md

 # Viktorija Melder – Data Analytics Portfolio

 Welcome to my data analytics project portfolio.
-This repository serves as a landing page to showcase selected projects that demonstrate my skills in SQL, cohort analysis, A/B testing, customer segmentation, and data visualization using tools like Power BI and Google Sheets.
+This repository serves as a landing page to showcase selected projects that demonstrate my skills in SQL, cohort analysis, A/B testing, customer segmentation, data manipulation using Python, and data visualization using tools like Power BI and Google Sheets.

 Each project listed below includes:
 - A detailed project description and goals